PykaDex/PykaDex_Trainer/README.md

 # PykaDex Trainer

-PykaDex reposistory for creating and optimizing, Image classification neural networks designed for pokemon.
+A [PykaDex](https://github.com/PykaDex) reposistory for creating and optimizing, Image classification neural networks designed for pokemon.